Deepali-G16/AI-Percussion-instrument-with-OpenCV-and-ML/README.md

 I've linked every finger to a unique drum beat.
 And we can play a symphony by just wiggling our fingers in the air.
 I have synced it to tabla-drums mp3 files, you can sync it to any musical instrument of your choice.

+Optional upgrades to your musical AI project:
+You can add a set of LEDs to glow with each drum beat.
+You could use GPIO pins on your Pi for this.
+I have connected four light buttons to GPIO pins.The code already has the logic to turn these LEDs on and off along with the musical notes.

 Prerequisites : Need to install mediapipe packages on RasPi